emericg/WatchFlower/doc/parrotpot-api.md

 ### Services, characteristics and handles

-The name advertised by the device is `Flower power AABB` (the last 4 characters are the last characters of the device's MAC address)
+The name advertised by the device is `Parrot pot AABB` (the last 4 characters are the last characters of the device's MAC address)

 ##### Generic access (UUID 00001800-0000-1000-8000-00805f9b34fb)